robmuh/robmuh.github.com/_posts/2014-12-30-dont-be-gamedev.markdown

 ## What You Create Matters

-Game developers are clearly creators but so are crappy Hollywood Film producers and directors, those who create reality shows.
+Game developers are clearly creators but so are crappy Hollywood Film producers.
 Then there are the creators of YouTube videos, Slim Jims, Bud Lite, and Kia automobiles.
 I don't mean to be obvious, (oh wait, I do), people create crap.
 While I am approaching the topic better entertained by the Game Theory guy, whatever his name is, the point is there are different kinds of games and apps to make and unfortunately too many are obsessed winning the coolest and sometimes simultaneously the most useless award.

 ## Make Something Cool and Useful